 Is a Treaty the Solution that Aboriginal People Need?

 In May of 2017 the historic all-Indigenous constitutional convention was held in Uluru about changing the constitution for Aborigines.
 The outcome of these discussions is what has become known as the ‘Uluru Statement from the Heart.’
-Rachel Perkins describes it as an historic consensus from the First Nations.
+Rachel Perkins described it as an historic consensus from the First Nations.
 However, the ‘consensus’ has not been without controversy.
-An article in The Australian by Stephen Fitzpatrick states:
+An article in The Australian states:

 Changes that safeguard against discriminatory laws on the basis of race and the addition of words that acknowledge the fact that Aborigines occupied this continent before the British arrived are fine, and even welcomed.
 But anything more and it becomes problematic.
 Not surprisingly, much more is being asked for – nay, demanded.

 There are strident and repeated calls for a treaty.
 A treaty is heralded by some as the solution to many of the problems facing Aboriginal people today, so it is well worth exploring the idea further.
 It is unclear exactly what a treaty is and how it would look if we did have one.
 After reading an article that was meant to discuss why we need a treaty, why it’s important, and how to bring it to life, I was still left wondering what a treaty is.
 In its simplest sense, a treaty can be thought of as an agreement or contract between two parties.
 In this case, between some representative Aboriginal body or structure, and the Australian government representing the rest of us (though of course the government represents all of us, including Aboriginal people).
 And let’s forget for the moment about what definition would be used for ‘Aboriginal’ that will likely turnout to be very problematic.